AnthonyFrancis/AnthonyFrancis/README.md

 - I am a full-stack Ruby on Rails developer, passionate about creating robust, scalable web applications.
 - I'm skilled in developing end-to-end solutions, from front-end interfaces to back-end data structures.
 - I currently focus on blockchain and cryptocurrency projects, with expertise in Solana and Ethereum ecosystems.
-- I am exploring job opportunities in Product Management and Scrum Master roles internationally, especially in the USA and Europe.
+- I am exploring job opportunities in Product Management roles internationally, especially in the USA and Europe.
-- I am an Animation graduate with a strong passion for great design and user experience.

 ## 🔨 Technologies and Tools I use